Some posts contain compensated links. Please read this disclaimer for more info.

 Things To Do In Bucharest

 Here is a day-by-day breakdown of what you can do in Bucharest

 Day 1 – Taking In The Culture Of Bucharest

 Start your day at Artichoke Coffee – This coffee spot near Universitate is just as stylish as it is delicious.
 Offering tea, coffee, breakfast, and snacks, this quiet spot is a great place to start the day or grab an afternoon pick-me-up.

 Take a free walking tour – I love a good free walking tour!
 Kick-off your stay in Bucharest with a tour by Walkabout to learn what you’re looking at while you wander through the city, awestruck and amazed.

 They offer two different tours daily, one that focuses on the history of Bucharest and one about the architecture and street art.
 Check their website for start times and meeting points.

 Tour Mogosoaia Palace – History lovers and nature lovers alike will enjoy exploring this 1700’s palace and gardens.
 It won’t take you too long to see this smaller Palace, but it’s a great way to see more historical culture about the area.
-To get here, you can take bus 460 from Laromet bus station or a minibus from Gara de Nord.
-You could also organize your own transportation but know that it’s a little bit outside the city so an Uber or private car could get expensive fast.
+You can take bus 460 from Laromet bus station or a minibus from Gara de Nord to get here.
+You could also organize your own transportation but know that it’s a little bit outside the city, so an Uber or private car could get expensive fast.

-Explore Old Town in the Evening – The first time I walked through the Old Town at night I was absolutely enchanted.
+Explore Old Town in the Evening – The first time I walked through the Old Town at night, I was absolutely enchanted.
 Like much of Europe, the Old Town has an Al Fresco dining culture.
-People enjoy their dishes on patios out on the cobbled streets and street musicians play every few meters throughout the city.
-Pick a restaurant in downtown and enjoy the performances all evening long.
+People enjoy their dishes on patios out on the cobbled streets, and street musicians play every few meters throughout the city.
+Pick a restaurant downtown and enjoy the performances all evening long.

 Not sure where to eat?
 These were two of my favorite picks!